ChristopheKunzli/dai-lab-http-infrastructure/README.md

 We have modified the **docker-compose.yml** file to include the reverse proxy with Traefik as a service.

 More specifically, we removed ports configurations from the static-web-server and api-server services, then added the treafik service.

 We also added labels to the static-web-server and api-server services to specify the rules for Traefik.

 ## Step 5: Scalability and load balancing

-To use multiple server instances we added this to each service in the **docker-compose.yml** file:
+To use multiple server instances we added this to each service (except traefik) in the **docker-compose.yml** file:

 ```yaml
 deploy: